Misdemeanor vs. Felony Assault Charges in Tennessee

 At the Law Office of Stephen R. Leffler, P.C., we understand the unique challenges that Memphis residents face.
 Our deep knowledge of local laws and court procedures allows us to provide tailored legal advice and representation.
 Whether you're dealing with a misunderstanding that escalated or a more serious incident, we are here to help you navigate the complexities of the legal system.

-How To Beat Aggravated Assault Charges in TN?
+How To Beat Aggravated Assault Charges in Memphis, TN?

-In Tennessee, first time offenders of aggravated assault that have no previous convictions resulting in jail time could receive something called a judicial diversion.
+In Tennessee, first-time offenders of aggravated assault who have no previous convictions resulting in jail time could receive something called a judicial diversion.
 This would occur if the judge postpones the actual sentencing for a given period of time.
 During that time, the offender may need to adhere to probationary guidelines, attend counseling, or complete community service.
-During that set period of time and if the offender does not find themselves in any additional trouble - the judge could dismiss the charges.
+During that set period of time, if the offender does not find themselves in any additional trouble, the judge could dismiss the charges.
 However, each case of assault is different so reach out to our skilled Memphis assault lawyers today.

 Need Reliable Defense For Assault?
 Contact (901) 509-9112 Today!